ECS508 PhD Econometrics I

 Knowledge

-Upon completion of the course, the students will:
+Upon completion of the course, the student can…

-- Be able to explain econometric identification
+- explain econometric identification

-- Master the different types of extremum estimators for linear and nonlinear econometric models
+- master the different types of extremum estimators for linear and nonlinear econometric models

 Skills

-Upon completion of the course, the students will be able to:
+Upon completion of the course, the student can…

-- Derive distributions of a broad class of standard estimators
+- derive distributions of a broad class of standard estimators

-- Analyse basic properties of estimators under different assumptions about the data generating process
+- analyse basic properties of estimators under different assumptions about the data generating process

-- Conduct valid statistical inference in a variety of settings
+- conduct valid statistical inference in a variety of settings

-- Formulate simple economic and econometric models and propose suitable identification strategies and estimation methods used to recover parameters of interest
+- formulate simple economic and econometric models and propose suitable identification strategies and estimation methods used to recover parameters of interest

 General competencies

-Upon completion of the course, the students will:
+Upon completion of the course, the student can…

-- Be able to evaluate alternative identification strategies
+- evaluate alternative identification strategies

-- Be prepared to independently conduct empirical research
+- be prepared to independently conduct empirical research

 -